charykui/Observability-Project/README.md

 ## Verify the monitoring installation

 *TODO:* run `kubectl` command to show the running pods and services for all components.
-Take a screenshot of the output and include it here to verify the installatio
+Take a screenshot of the output and include it here to verify the installation